 Student teaching is a practical application of the theories learned in the business education program.
 The student will be assigned to a school for one full marking period.
 Active teaching of at least three class periods per day, plus other assigned duties, will begin promptly.
-Students are supervised by the School of Business and receive a letter grade.
+Students are supervised by the School of Education and receive a letter grade.
 Students must be recommended by a screening committee prior to enrolling in the course.
 Students seeking to be approved for student teaching must provide documentation of 20 hours of prior school visitation and/or observation experience.
 Students must present passing scores on the PRAXIS I examination prior to being registered for this course.
+Regular teaching seminars are part of this course Prerequisite: MBE 610.